MicrosoftDocs/playfab-docs/playfab-docs/sdks/lua/quickstart-corona.md

   - `local loginRequest = { CustomId = "GettingStartedGuide", CreateAccount = true }`
     - Most PlayFab API methods require input parameters, and those input parameters are packed into a request object
     - Every API method requires a unique request object, with a mix of optional and mandatory parameters
-      - For `LoginWithCustomIDRequest`, there is a mandatory parameter of CustomId, which uniquely identifies a player and CreateAccount, which allows the creation of a new account with this call.
+      - For `LoginWithCustomIDRequest`, there is a mandatory parameter of `CustomId`, which uniquely identifies a player and `CreateAccount`, which allows the creation of a new account with this call.
   - `PlayFabClientApi.LoginWithCustomID(loginRequest, {OnLoginSuccess-function}, {OnLoginError-function})`
-    - This begins the async request to "LoginWithCustomID", which will call the first (OnLoginSuccess) callback if successful, or the second (OnLoginError) function for failures
+    - This begins the async request to `LoginWithCustomID`, which will call the first (`OnLoginSuccess`) callback if successful, or the second (`OnLoginError`) function for failures.
-  - For login, most developers will want to use a more appropriate login method
+  - For login, most developers will want to use a more appropriate login method.
     - See the [PlayFab Login documentation](xref:titleid.playfabapi.com.client.authentication) for a list of all login methods, and input parameters.
 Common choices are:
       - [LoginWithAndroidDeviceID](xref:titleid.playfabapi.com.client.authentication.loginwithandroiddeviceid)
       - [LoginWithIOSDeviceID](xref:titleid.playfabapi.com.client.authentication.loginwithiosdeviceid)
       - [LoginWithEmailAddress](xref:titleid.playfabapi.com.client.authentication.loginwithemailaddress)
-    - `OnLoginSuccess` is any function which accepts a single parameter (result)
+    - `OnLoginSuccess` is any function which accepts a single parameter (result).
-      - The result object will contain the requested information, according to the API called
+      - The result object will contain the requested information, according to the API called.
-      - LoginResult contains some basic information about the player, but for most users, login is simply a mandatory step before calling other APIs
+      - `LoginResult` contains some basic information about the player, but for most users, login is simply a mandatory step before calling other APIs.
-    - `OnLoginError` is any function which accepts a single parameter (error)
+    - `OnLoginError` is any function which accepts a single parameter (error).
-      - API calls can fail for many reasons, and you should always attempt to handle failure
+      - API calls can fail for many reasons, and you should always attempt to handle failure.
-      - Why API calls fail (In order of likelihood).
+      - Why API calls fail (In order of likelihood):
-        - PlayFabSettings.TitleId is not set.
-If you forget to set titleId to your title, then nothing will work.
+        - `PlayFabSettings.TitleId` is not set.
+If you forget to set `titleId` to your title, then nothing will work.
         - Request parameters.
 If you have not provided the correct or required information for a particular API call, then it will fail.
-See error.errorMessage, error.errorDetails, or error.GenerateErrorReport() for more info.
+See `error.errorMessage`, `error.errorDetails`, or `error.GenerateErrorReport()` for more info.
         - Device connectivity issue.
 Cell-phones lose/regain connectivity constantly, and so any API call at any time can fail randomly, and then work immediately after.
 Going into a tunnel can disconnect you completely.
         - PlayFab server issue.
 As with all software, there can be issues.
 See our [release notes](../../release-notes/index.md) for updates.
         - The internet is not 100% reliable.
 Sometimes the message is corrupted or fails to reach the PlayFab server.
-      - If you are having difficulty debugging an issue, and the information within the error information is not sufficient, please visit us on our [forums](https://community.playfab.com/index.html)
+      - If you are having difficulty debugging an issue, and the information within the error information is not sufficient, please visit us on our [forums](https://community.playfab.com/index.html).